Niharika040/Footwear-Sales-Analytics/README.md

         products priced above 165, showing that higher-end products are less common.
 Few outliers are visible in the highest price ranges (249–263).

-     -The box plot highlights the following:
+    - The box plot highlights the following:
-        Median Price: Centered within the range of approximately 90,indicating the most typical price point.
+        Median Price: Centered within the range of approximately 90, indicating the most typical price point.
         Interquartile Range (IQR): The central 50% of the data falls between 75 and 125, showcasing the typical price spread.
         Outlier: A single price exceeds 200, identifying a high-priced outlier.
         The range of prices is evenly distributed below the median,